FIFA International Match Calendar

-The FIFA International Match Calendar (sometimes abbreviated as the FIFA Calendar) is an outline agreement between FIFA, the six continental football confederations, the European Club Association, and FIFPro, which sets out which dates can be used for "official" and "friendly" international matches.
+The FIFA International Match Calendar (sometimes abbreviated as the FIFA Calendar) is an outline agreement between FIFA, the six continental association football confederations, the European Club Association, and FIFPro, which sets out which dates can be used for "official" and "friendly" international matches.
 Individual periods of these dates are commonly referred to as "international breaks".
+FIFA insists that official and friendly matches within designated breaks take precedence over domestic matches, so clubs are required to release players to go play with their national teams, while international friendlies that take place outside the designated dates do not take precedence, and clubs may retain players.

-The current dates are within five windows: in March, June, September, October, and November.
-The match calendar also determines when international competitions such as the AFC Asian Cup, Africa Cup of Nations, Copa América, CONCACAF Gold Cup, OFC Nations Cup, UEFA European Championship, FIFA World Cup, and the Summer Olympics can take place.
+The current dates are within five windows: in March, June, July, September-October, and November (men) and February-March, April, June, October, and November-December (women).
+The match calendar also determines when international competitions such as the FIFA World Cup, Summer Olympics, AFC Asian Cup, Africa Cup of Nations, Copa América, CONCACAF Gold Cup, OFC Nations Cup, and UEFA European Championship can take place.
+These competitions, which can last for several weeks, often occur during the summer (June-July) break when most club leagues are not playing.
+But these competitions can occur at other times of year as well, in which case they sometimes conflict with club games and cause players to be absent from their clubs; typically such breaks apply only to specific continental competitions rather than all national teams worldwide, so outside that continent, relatively few players are absent from any one club.

 Official matches have a release period of four days, which means that players can take up to four days away from club duties to partake in national team duties.
+Because most breaks include 2-3 games, players take at least 8-12 days away from their clubs.
 If a player participates in an official match on a different continent from their club's, the release period is five days.
 Friendly matches are deemed less important and the release period is 48 hours.

-FIFA insist that official and friendly matches take precedence over domestic matches.
-However, they state that international friendlies that take place outside the designated dates do not.

-The calendar was first used during the 2006 FIFA World Cup qualification.
+The calendar was first used during 2006 FIFA World Cup qualification.